shicky1223/FraudScope/README.md

    ```

 2. **Execute the Notebook**:
-   - Open `modeling_evaluation.ipynb` in Jupyter Notebook or JupyterLab
+   - Open `notebooks/modeling_evaluation.ipynb` in Jupyter Notebook or JupyterLab
    - Run all cells to:
      - Load and preprocess data
      - Train ensemble models